 Notice I used “have a handle on” instead of “paid off”.
 After talking to hundreds and hundreds of people about their various types of debt, the reality is that paying them off before 30 isn’t a realistic option for most.

 Every Millennial had different financial and life situations in their twenties and took different paths.
 I’ve talked to people with no student loans but tons of medical bills, people with $200,000+ in student loan debt, and people that graduated college debt free but got mixed up with credit card debt or car loans.

-Whether you are looking at refinancing, throwing extra money at your loans, or just trying your best to manage them, it’s a major win if you just have a plan for how you are going to deal with your debt moving forward.
+Whether you are looking at refinancing (Credible is the only company I trust for checking for lower interest rates), throwing extra money at your loans, or just trying your best to manage them, it’s a major win if you just have a plan for how you are going to deal with your debt moving forward.

 2. You’ve started to surround yourself with the right people